loqtor/voice-command-recognizer/README.md

 ## Next steps

-- [ ] See how Annyang can be shipped as part of the component in an elegant way.
-- [ ] Convert the component to an `npm` package.
-- [ ] Integrate it in an actual app (migrate [Guess the Movie](https://github.com/loqtor/guess-the-movie) from its current implementation to use this component).
+- [ ] Update the current implementation on [Guess the Movie](https://github.com/loqtor/guess-the-movie) to use this component.